Health Library

 Subacute combined degeneration of the spinal cord; SCD

 Subacute combined degeneration (SCD) is a disorder of the spine, brain, and nerves.
-It involves weakness, abnormal sensations, mental problems, and vision difficulties.
+It causes weakness, abnormal sensations, mental problems, and vision difficulties.

 Images